David A. Hodges: Education and career

+Personal life and death

+Hodges was born in 1937 in Hackensack, New Jersey.
+His parents were alumni of Cornell University, and his father was an electrical engineer.
+He had two younger sisters.

+Hodges met his wife, Susan Spongberg, during his graduate studies in electrical engineering at UC Berkeley, and they married in 1965.

+Hodges died on November 18, 2022, at the age of 85.

 Awards

 Hodges is a member of the National Academy of Engineering and an IEEE Fellow.
 He received the 1999 ASEE Benjamin Garver Lamme Award, 1997 IEEE James H. Mulligan, Jr. Education Medal, and, with Robert W. Brodersen and Paul R. Gray, the 1983 IEEE Morris N. Liebmann Memorial Award for pioneering work on switched capacitor circuits.
 Received the IEEE Richard M. Emberson Award in 2017.